jljlpch/jsonparser/README.md

 Parse the Javascript object with the help of provided path

 #### Try Online
-Try the json parser editor to test your own data at:
+Try the json parser tool to test your own data at:

 [http://jsonparser.mindinmotion.co](http://jsonparser.mindinmotion.co)